tap349/tap349.github.io/_posts/2018-03-27-phoenix-gettext.md

 - `dgettext/3` - for domain-based translations
 - `ngettext/4` - for plural translations

-NOTE: these templates MUST be rendered in controllers for `gettext.extract`
+NOTE: templates containing Gettext helpers MUST be rendered in controllers for
-      task to work (otherwise translations won't be extracted).
+      `gettext.extract` task to work (or else translations won't be extracted).

 ### update POT file and PO files